This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Canoe on the lake

 Canoe rental starts at $130 CAD for up to 3 people for one hour.
 Canoe rentals are on a first-come-first-serve basis, so this is another reason to get to Moraine Lake early!
+Trust us on this, sometimes the line for canoes is several hours long!

 Hot Tip: You’re also allowed to bring your own watercraft to the lake (like inflatable paddleboards or small kayaks), but just make sure they fit on the shuttle.
 Then you can paddle to your heart’s content, completely free!

-3. Walk the Lakeshore trail
+3. Walk the Lakeshore Trail

-4. Enjoy a Longer hike at Moraine Lake
+4. Enjoy a longer hike at Moraine Lake

 Larch Valley Trail – A stunning trail most popular in autumn when the Larch trees turn a beautiful yellow color.
-The Larch Valley and Minnestimma Lakes trail is 4.3km/2.7mi (one way) and takes around 4 hours to complete.
-If you’re visiting in September and early October I highly recommend this trail!
+The Larch Valley and Minnestimma Lakes trail is 4.3 km (2.7 mi) one way and takes around 4 hours to complete.
+If you’re visiting in September and early October, I highly recommend this trail!

 Important info: Moraine Lake closes in the middle of October annually and opens after the winter at the end of May.
 If you are visiting Banff in winter, skip Moraine Lake and head straight to Lake Louise.
-There are a ton of fun things to do in Lake Louise in winter like ice skating, dog sledding, and ice castles!
+There are a ton of fun things to do in Lake Louise in winter like ice skating, dog sledding, and visiting ice castles!

 Late Morning – Explore Lake Louise

-Otherwise, this hop-on hop-off bus tour is an excellent option that visits both Moraine Lake and Lake Louise!
+Otherwise, this hop-on hop-off bus tour is an excellent option that visits both Moraine Lake and Lake Louise.
 We rate this among the best Banff bus tours for a reason!

-Note: From May 13th until October 10th, you’ll be required to pay $12.25 CAD per vehicle per day to park at Lake Louise lakefront (2022 updated price).
-The paid parking is in effect from 7 am until 7 pm daily.
+Note: From May until mid-October, you’ll be required to pay $36.75 CAD per vehicle per day to park at Lake Louise Lakefront (2024 updated price).
+The paid parking is in effect from 3 am until 7 pm daily.

 Some of the best things to do at Lake Louise include:

-1. Canoe on the Lake (summer)
+1. Canoe on the lake (summer)

 2. Go ice skating on the lake (winter only)

-3. Go hiking (some trails are safe in winter)
+3. Go hiking

-4. Enjoy a meal at the Fairmont Chateau Lake Louise
+4. Enjoy a meal at the Fairmont Château Lake Louise

-Fairmont Chateau Lake Louise is one of the best hotels in Banff and Lake Louise.
-Of course, staying at the Chateau Lake Louise isn’t in everyone’s budget, but you can still enjoy a nice meal at the hotel restaurant on the lake!
+Not only is the Fairmont Château Lake Louise one of the best hotels near Lake Louise, but it’s also one of the best hotels in Banff!
+Of course, staying at the Chateau Lake Louise isn’t in everyone’s budget range, but you can still enjoy a nice meal at the hotel restaurant on the lake.

 *Don’t forget about Lunch*